bostongolang/golang-lab-testing/projects/advanced/short/1-tests.md

 *Difficulty Level: Advanced*

+The goal is to write at minimum 2 tests: one that tests the output of a POST to generate a shortened URL, and one that verifies that the valid shortened URL redirect is returned.

 Note - these tests will have less guidance than the `basic` tests.
 You may also have to refactor some of the original project code to make it more testable.
 Here are some ideas on how to setup tests for the project.